ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

       DICE is the *Data Sea-Ice* component of :term:`CDEPS`.
 It uses static sea-ice forcing data (e.g., derived from observations) instead of output from an active sea-ice model (e.g., :term:`CICE6`).
 This reduces the complexity and computational cost associated with coupling to an active sea-ice model.
 The *Data Sea-Ice* component is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update atmospheric fields in a coupled model.
 In general, use of DICE in place of :term:`CICE6` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
 More information about DICE is available in the `CDEPS DICE Documentation <https://escomp.github.io/CDEPS/versions/master/html/dice.html>`_.

    DOCN
       DOCN is the *Data Ocean* component of :term:`CDEPS`.
 It uses static ocean forcing files (derived from observations or previous ocean model runs) instead of output from an active ocean model.
 This reduces the complexity and computational cost associated with coupling to an active ocean model.
 The *Data Ocean* component is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update atmospheric fields in a coupled model.
-In general, use of DOCN in place of :term:`MOM6` or :term:`HYCOM` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
+In general, use of DOCN in place of :term:`MOM6` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
 More information about DOCN is available in the `CDEPS DOCN Documentation <https://escomp.github.io/CDEPS/versions/master/html/docn.html>`_.

    dycore
    dynamical core